 If a soil has a fungal dominated digestive system, the fungi will be the primary digesters of the plant root exudates.
 Fungi will absorb these compounds and digest them slowly over a period of time and combine them into complex long chain compounds which are referred to as humic substances.
 This digestive cycle is called humification, and is a critical piece of carbon sequestration.
 See this chart for a visual idea of how to build carbon in soil.

-As can be seen carbon induction can be the best method of building soil organic matter.
+As can be seen, carbon induction can be the best method of building soil organic matter.
 However, several important pieces need to be in place.
-Healthy plants with high levels of energy coupled with soils which have a strong fungal dominated digestive system will get the best results.
-A good example of such a system would be the perennial grasslands of the Great Plains which build up 10 percent organic matter soil over a long period of time.
+Healthy plants with high levels of energy coupled with soils that have a strong fungal dominated digestive system will get the best results.